-New Jersey, has severe penalties for repeat offenders.
-Second offenders are dealt with harshly, and third offenders even worse
+New Jersey has severe penalties for repeat offenders.
+Second offenders are dealt with harshly, and third offenders face more substantial consequences yet.

-What Happens If I’m Convicted of a Second DWI?
+What Happens If I am Convicted of a Second DWI?

 With multiple offenses come harsher penalties.
-If convicted of a previous DWI, New Jersey’s courts will sentence you to:
+If convicted of a 2nd DWI, New Jersey courts will sentence you to:

 You will have to pay costly surcharges:

-Note that if your first conviction occurred more than ten years before your second, the State will sentence you as a first-time offender.
+Note that if your first conviction occurred more than ten years before your second, you will be sentenced as a first-time offender.

-For second offenses, New Jersey does not make that distinction.
-If you are convicted with a BAC of 0.08% or above, or if the State proves that you were DWI based on your physical behavior, your New Jersey Driving privileges will be suspended for 2 years.
-Fines are higher, and you have to go to jail for a minimum of 2 days and a maximum of 90 days.
+If you are convicted with a BAC of 0.08% or above, or if the State proves that you were DWI based on your physical behavior, your New Jersey Driving privileges will be suspended for 1 to 2 years.
+You will have to install an ignition interlock device in your car for 2-4 years after your suspension.
+Fines are higher, and you will have to go to jail for a minimum of 2 days and a maximum of 90 days.
 In addition, you must perform 180 hours of community service.